A Training-free Method for LLM Text Attribution: Experiments

 \section{Experiments}

-This section presents three sets of experiments: Subsection \ref{exp:attribution} examines Proposition \ref{thm:statstestmulti}, and Subsection \ref{whiteboxnumerical} examines Proposition \ref{thm:statstest} where we use human text to represent the null hypothesis (not LLM $A$).
-Subsection \ref{blackboxnumerical}, using a dataset with approximately 6M texts, empirically examines the robustness of Proposition \ref{thm:statstest} to (i) relaxing white-box access, and also (ii) to an adversary manipulating texts that affects both type I and type II errors.
+In this section, we present three sets of experiments: Subsection \ref{exp:attribution} validates Proposition \ref{thm:statstestmulti} (LLM attribution); Subsection \ref{whiteboxnumerical} validates Proposition \ref{thm:statstest} where we use human text to represent the null hypothesis (i.e., not LLM $A$); Subsection \ref{blackboxnumerical}, using a dataset with approximately 6M texts, empirically examines the robustness of Proposition \ref{thm:statstest} to relaxing white-box access, and also to an adversary manipulating texts that affects both Type I and Type II errors.
+We additionally run convergence experiments to assess how quickly log-perplexity approaches the average cross-entropy as the text length $N$ increases.
+The convergence experiments in Appendix~\ref{app:convergencenumericals} demonstrate the convergence with as few as 100 tokens.

-For experiments on the convergence of the log-perplexity to the average string entropy, please see Appendix \ref{app:convergencenumericals}.